-Year ended December 31, 2012 compared to year ended December 31, 2011 (in thousands)

-(1) Increased due to acquisitions.

-(2) Decreased primarily due to payoffs and normal amortization of existing mortgage loans partially offset by origination of two mortgage loans totaling \$7,719.

-(3) Decreased primarily due to the redemption of the Skilled Healthcare Group Senior Subordinated Notes.

-(4) Increased primarily due to an increase in bank borrowing and the sale of senior unsecured notes to fund investments.

-(5) Increased due to acquisitions, developments and capital improvement investments.

-(6) Increased primarily due to higher expense related to vesting of restricted stock granted, increased salaries and benefits reflective of increased staffing levels, and bonuses related to the increased volume of transactions completed during 2012.

-(7) Includes the financial results from properties sold during 2013 and 2012.

-(8) Gain on sale of a 140-bed skilled nursing property in Texas for \$1,248.

-(9) Decreased due to the conversion of all 112,588 limited partnership units during 2012.

-(10) Increased due the grant of 90,500 shares of restricted common stock during 2012.

-(11) Decreased due to the redemption of all of our Series F preferred stock.
+Increased due to acquisitions.
+Decreased primarily due to payoffs and normal amortization of existing mortgage loans partially offset by origination of two mortgage loans totaling \$7,719.
+Decreased primarily due to the redemption of the Skilled Healthcare Group Senior Subordinated Notes.
+Increased due to acquisitions, developments and capital improvement investments.
+Increased primarily due to higher expense related to vesting of restricted stock granted, increased salaries and benefits reflective of increased staffing levels, and bonuses related to the increased volume (1) (2) (3) (4) (5) (6) Increased primarily due to ingine expense related to vesting of restricted stock granted of transactions completed during 2012.
+Includes the financial results from properties sold during 2013 and 2012.
+Gain on saje of a 140-bed skilled nurring property in Texas for 51,248.
+Decreased due to the conversion of all 112,588 limited partnership units during 2012.
+Increased due the grant of 90,500 shares of restricted common stock during 2012.
+Decreased due to the redemption of all of our Series F preferred stock.